AzonInc/Doorman/docs/guide/firmware/additions.md

 ## Examples

-::: details Create a simple TCS Command Binary Sensor You can easily add more binary sensors next to the preconfigured ones for every possible TCS Command.
+::: details Create a simple TCS Command Binary Sensor You can easily add additional binary sensors for any TCS Command, alongside the preconfigured ones.
 ```yaml
 <!--@include: minimal.example.yaml-->